VIRAL INFECTIONS - 2020/1

 |Examination||EXAMINATION 2 HOURS||70|

-- To consolidate and expand the knowledge of viral infections with particular reference to recent advances.
-By the end of the module students should be conversant with the aetiology, clinical features, molecular biology, laboratory diagnosis, pathogenesis, epidemiology and control and names viral diseases.
+- To consolidate and expand the knowledge of viral infections gained in the first semester of the MSC programme with particular reference to recent advances and viruses relevant to humans.
+By the end of the module students should be conversant with the aetiology, clinical features, molecular biology, laboratory diagnosis, pathogenesis, epidemiology and control of viral diseases that affect the CNS, skin and epithelia, blood borne-viruses and respiratory viruses.
 Students will also receive practical training in selected aspects of laboratory diagnosis of virus infections and will be able to critically analyse experimental data.

 |1||Develop a detailed understanding of the aetiology, molecular biology, clinical features, and laboratory diagnosis of important viral infectious diseases.||KC|